Murder of Benjamin Hermansen: Perpetrators

 After their release from prison, Kvisler resumed his activities in the neo-Nazi community mostly online, while Jahr apologised for the murder and said it was an attack that accidentally ended up fatal.

 Appeals

 Kvisler and Jahr appealed the sentence to the Court of Appeal and had the sentence increased by an additional two years.
 The appeal to the Supreme Court was rejected.
 The sentences of 17 and 18 years for Kvisler and Jahr, were upheld.

 Ole Nicolai Kvisler

 Ole Nicolai Kvisler (b.
 July 23 1979) is a Norwegian convicted murderer and former member of the Boot Boys who received a 15-year prison sentence for his role in the right-wing extremist and racially motivated murder of Hermansen on 26 January 2001.
-In the criminal case, Kvisler was defended by Geir Lippestad, who sooner would be a defendant of the terrorist and mass murderer Anders Behring Breivik in the 2011 Norway attacks.
+In the criminal case, Kvisler was counseled by attorney Geir Lippestad, who would later defend the terrorist and mass murderer Anders Behring Breivik for the 2011 Norway attacks.